chibbss/fitai-backend/docs/reference/API_DOCUMENTATION.md

 **Authentication:** Required

 **⚠️ Important:** This endpoint works **without Modal services**.
-Workout logging only requires database access.
-Embeddings (used for AI chat search) are optional and will be skipped if Modal is unavailable.
-The workout will still be logged successfully and available for calendar/stats views.
+Workout logging uses Modal embeddings when available, but automatically falls back to local embeddings if Modal fails.
+This ensures all workouts are always searchable in chat ("never forgets" feature).
+The workout will always be logged successfully with embeddings.

 **Request Body:**
 ```json